-- Ms Eve Howell Chairperson, Independent Non-executive

-- Mr Robert Willes Independent Non-executive

-- Mr Eric Streitberg
+- Mr Malcolm King (Chairperson) Independent Non-executive - Mr Robert Willes Independent Non-executive - Ms Joanne Kendrick Independent Non-executive - Mr Eric Streitberg

 The Company Secretary is the Secretary of the Remuneration and Nomination Committee.
-The Executive Chairman and Company Secretary do not attend meetings involving matters pertaining to themselves.
+The Chairman and Company Secretary do not attend meetings involving matters pertaining to themselves.
 The Remuneration and Nomination Committee meet at least three times a year and as often as required as determined by the Chairperson of the Committee.
 The number of meetings that the Committee held, and the number of meetings attended by each Committee member during the year is disclosed in the Directors' Report.
 Any Committee member may convene a meeting of the Committee and two members constitute a quorum.
 The Committee has the right to access management and may engage independent professional advisers as it requires, to assist it to discharge its purpose and responsibilities.
-The minutes of meetings are circulated, approved and signed by the Chairman within twenty one days of the date of the meeting.
+The minutes of meetings are circulated, approved and signed by the Chairperson within fourteen days of the date of the meeting.
 Further details on the Remuneration and Nomination Committee, including its charter, the Board Renewal and Performance Evaluation Policy and the Diversity Policy can be viewed in the corporate governance section of the Company's website.